chromatic-solfege/chromatic-solfege/readme.md

 - `\abs`

 __\\enh__
-When `\enh` is specified, every note in the output is converted to the enharmonically equivalent note.
+When `\enh` is specified, every note specifier in the output is converted to its enharmonically equivalent note.

 _Currently this directive is not working correctly.
 This will be fixed in near future.
 Every application should not use this directive until it is properly fixed._